sam-was-here/ATtiny212-VGA-Tetris/README.md

 # ATtiny212 VGA Tetris

 This project utilizes an ATtiny212 microcontroller to generate a VGA signal and play Tetris on a VGA monitor.
 By bit-banging the necessary signals, the microcontroller generates the VGA signal.
 The implemented game is a version of Tetris inspired by the one found on the Nintendo NES.
 The ATtiny212 microcontroller operates at 20 MHz, has 2k of flash, 128 bytes of RAM, and 8 pins.
 The game's code was written in C with some inline assembly.
+The project is a PlatformIO project.

 ## Hardware Requirements